XinyuR1/rlkit/README.md

   - Cartpole: "Cartpole-v0"
   - Atari: "Breakout-v0", "Pong-v0", "BeamRider-v0", "Seaquest-v0"

 - `<mode>`
   - ``here_no_doodad``: Run the experiment without doodad library.
   - ``local``: Run the experiment locally using doodad.
   - ``local_docker``: Run the experiment locally using doodad and docker.

-- `<metrics>` (integer)
-  - Select the metrics for the plot
-  - 8 for average returns, 10 for std returns and 50 for QF Loss

 2. Visualize the image of the environment before and after preprocessing.
 ```
 python atari_kit/visualize.py <env-name>